markfaulk350/SkidsteerCameraStick/README.md

 # SkidsteerCameraStick

 ## Questions for the EE
+* I'll be using stand offs to mount the motor controller and other modules.
+Can I use circles with layer "edgecuts" or do I need to use an actual footprint for a 3mm hole?
+In one video I saw, they mentioned the manufacturer might mistake that for a perimeter cut and get the whole dimensions wrong.
 * In Kicad, I dont know when to use GND, and 12V- or 3V-.
 Basically when to use ground and negative.
 Arent the negative and ground all connected anyways?

 ## Links